What’s the age the doctor would have to tell my parents I’ve had sex?

 Ask your doctor about what’s confidential and what’s not.
 They should be able to tell you under what specific circumstances they would talk to your parents.

 It’s understandable that you might feel uncomfortable talking to your parents about sex—most teens are!
 However, parents can be a great source of support and information as you begin to navigate this new part of life.
 Your health care provider can help you begin to have that conversation with your parents, if you’re interested!
-For more tips on how to talk to your parents about sex, read this.
+Click here for more tips on how to talk to your parents about sex.

-If you’re 10-22 years old in NYC and have more questions, stop by the Mount Sinai Adolescent Health Center for free, confidential, comprehensive care!
+If you’re 10-26 years old in NYC and have more questions, stop by the Mount Sinai Adolescent Health Center for confidential, comprehensive health care, all at no cost to you!
 Our adolescent medicine specialists know all about confidentiality, and can answer any other questions you have.